Skip to content

 Some subjects are perfect for afternoons

 Being outdoors is a key component of the afternoons.
-PE and Nature Study are two subjects which work perfectly outside.
+PE and Nature Study are two subjects that work perfectly outside.
 Field trips are also good for the afternoons, as are hikes.

 Many of the Charlotte Mason school programmes (back in the early 1900’s) left afternoons free for useful work, like gardening, making models, or working on a term-long project like a sewing project to give to those who were in need.
-We call this subject Handicraft and it also is ideal to work in the afternoons.
+We call this subject Handicraft, which is also ideal for work in the afternoons.

 What about all those other subjects?
 Where do they fit into my day?